SFGLab/dcHiChIP/docs/pages/working_cases.md

 ---
 dcHiChIP supports three primary use cases, designed to accommodate the most common experimental scenarios involving HiChIP and ChIP-seq data.

+Each case is automatically detected and managed by the pipeline based on input parameters and file formats provided in the configuration file.

 ## Case 1: HiChIP FASTQ Only